fatoldsun00/ffmpeg-format/README.md

 ## Package app

-For create dist `pkg .` make a standalone binary and write thenm into /dist directory
+For create dist `pkg .` make a standalone binary and write them into /dist directory